Roseline Emma Rasolovoahangy

-Roseline Emma Rasolovoahangy is a scientist, entrepreneur, environmental advocate, and a public servant.
+Roseline Emma Rasolovoahangy is a Malagasy scientist, entrepreneur, environmental advocate, and a public servant.
 She was a candidate in the Madagascar presidential elections of 2013 and 2018.

-Regenerating Madagascar's Ecosystems
+Regenerating Madagascar's ecosystems

-Emma Rasolovoahangy is currently exploring large scale land and ocean regeneration projects to restore ecosystems and create jobs and food resilience in Madagascar.
-These efforts will help contribute to the fight against climate change.
+At the moment, Emma Rasolovoahangy is working on projects that involve restoration of large-scale ecosystems as well as creation of employment and food resilience through land and ocean regeneration in Madagascar.
+This will greatly contribute towards combating climate change.

-Political & Civic Experience
+Political and civic experience

 Emma Rasolovoahangy first ran for President of Madagascar in the 2013 elections.
 At that time, her campaign themes included leadership, prosperity, and true independence in a New Madagascar, and focused specifically on reducing poverty, developing infrastructure, attracting overseas investment, and stimulating job growth.
 Rasolovoahangy traveled around Madagascar, meeting with villagers in a campaign called the Emma Listening Tour Program.

 She ran for a second time in 2018, and gained support from several political parties, organizations, and associations.

 She currently serves as president of the Ezaka Mampandroso Antsika (E.M.A.) political party, and president and founder of the Ezaka Marina Mampandroso Antsika (E.M.M.A.) association, with 420 offices and 117,000 members throughout Madagascar.

 Emma is also President and Founder of Malagasy Mivoatra ny Tanjona (M.M.T), a non-governmental organization with a focus on poverty alleviation, whose goal is to increase the living standard of Malagasy households.